nunofachada/perfandpubtools/README.md

 calculate speedups.
 In this case, specifying 1 will return speedups against the NetLogo implementation.
 The first row of the previous matrix shows the speedup of the NetLogo implementation against itself, thus it is composed of ones.
-The second row shows the speedup
+The second row shows the speedup of the Java ST implementation versus the NetLogo implementation.
+If the second parameter is a vector, speedups against more than one implementation are returned.

 Setting the 1st parameter to 1 will yield a bar plot displaying the relative
 speedups: